 Students at all levels, in all programs, and in all formats can make writing center appointments at

 The NSU Write from the Start Writing and Communication Center offers workshops for students and faculty designed to improve their writing and introduce them to innovative pedagogies and technologies.
-This fall, workshops are being held every week starting in September.
+This winter, workshops are being held on Wednesdays starting in mid-January.

 Descriptions of workshops and registration links are in the dropdowns below.
 Your department, employee, or student group can also request a custom workshop to meet your specific needs.

 Perfect your writing!
-Join other graduate and professional students this fall on Tuesdays from 12-1 pm in-person in the WCC (Rm.
+Join other graduate and professional students this fall on Wednesdays from 12-1 pm in-person in the WCC (Rm.
 430 in the Alvin Sherman Library) or online via GoToTraining.

 *BYOD!
 The WCC encourages all visitors to bring their laptops, tablets, or mobile devices with them to use during workshops.

-Join us this fall on Mondays from 12-1 pm in the WCC (Rm.
+Join us this winter on Wednesdays from 12-1 pm in the WCC (Rm.
 430 in the Alvin Sherman Library) or online via GoToTraining for workshops designed to meet the needs of faculty interested in expanding or improving the use of writing in their classes to help students learn more effectively

 The Writing and Communication Center can create customized writing workshops for department and programs, as well as for student, faculty and employee groups on campus.
 If you are interested in such a workshop, please send an email to firstname.lastname@example.org with the following information: